WinawerLab/vis-mod-course/README.md

 (2) Banks, Sekuler & Anderson (1991) Pheripheral spatial vision: limits imposed by optics, photoreecptors, and receptor pooling.
 J. Opt.
 Soc.
 Am.
 A

+(3) Watson, A. B. (2014).
+A formula for human retinal ganglion cell receptive field density as a function of visual field location.
+Journal of Vision, 14(7), 15-15.

 V1:

-(3) Fleet, Wagner, & Heeger (1996).
+(4) Fleet, Wagner, & Heeger (1996).
 Neural encoding of binocular disparity: Energy models, position shifts and phase shifts Vision Research.